-Their new found freedom from full residential care home (Roja) to the relative lack of supervision of a working women's hostel went straight to their heads.
-Everyday they came to work at Ruhamah intoxicated with their freedom of choice.
-With money from their salary in their pockets, and weekends to themselves, without full-time staff to push and prod and remind for medicine, homework and food, they were without an internal motor.
-The muscles of their self-will, self-discipline and self motivation were non-existent and had atrophied and disappeared in the climate of institutional care.
+Their newfound freedom from the full residential care home (Roja) to the relative lack of supervision of a working women's hostel went straight to their heads.
+Every day, they came to work at Ruhamah intoxicated with their freedom of choice.
+With money from their salary in their pockets and weekends to themselves, without full-time staff to push and prod and remind for medicine, homework, and food, they were without an internal motor.
+The muscles of their self-will, self-discipline, and self-motivation were non-existent and had atrophied and disappeared in the climate of institutional care.
 These were early days for Freedom Firm in understanding the process of reintegration.
 These were early days in understanding how “helping” can sometimes hurt our girls, and weaken their drive and responsibility.

 Within the first few months at the YWCA, they both picked up boyfriends and began riding around Ooty on the back of motorcycles.
 Shortly after, they left Ooty, and headed for their old aftercare home with Oasis to pick up old paychecks from that organization, replete with horror stories fabricated from the two years they shared with Freedom Firm.
 They were angry at Freedom Firm, and worked hard to justify their actions to their old aftercare home workers at Oasis.

 Rani was the strongest, sanest, smartest and more responsible of the two.
 She had learned to read English and Hindi in her years with us.
 Jamila must have had a learning disability because try as we might she did not learn to count to ten.
 Yet she could speak English with ease and her Aari embroidery work was impeccable.
 Rani and Jamila were heading home to their village, a call from an Oasis social worker informed me.